 Environmental influences on health and disease

 Peter Vitiello gave an invited presentation on his research program investigating molecular mechanisms of oxidative injury in the pre-term lung at the meeting of the PanAmerican Congress on Physiological Sciences (PANAM) in Havana, Cuba.
-The mission of PANAM is to stimulate a creative exchange of ideas and collaborative work across physiological societies across the western hemisphere.
+The group’s mission is to stimulate an exchange of ideas and collaborative work across physiological societies across the western hemisphere.

 The Sanford Cancer Oncotherapeutics team, including Steven Powell, Chad Spanos, Jenna Hove, Linda Reisdorfer and Staci Vogel, activated a new clinical trial with a first-in-human agent, 9-ING-41, a novel GSK3β inhibitor aimed at making resistant cancers sensitive to chemotherapy again.
 Sanford Health has treated the first patients in the country on this study, and it is currently only available at Sanford, the University of California San Francisco and the Mayo Clinic.